Carrie-Anne Moss: 2010's

 She starred in the 3D historical disaster picture Pompeii (2014), produced and directed by Paul W. S. Anderson.
 The film, inspired by the eruption of Mount Vesuvius in 79 that destroyed the Roman Empire city Pompeii, had her portray Aurelia, the wife of the city governor.
 In the independent drama Elephant Song (2014), directed by Charles Binamé, Moss starred as the wife of a psychiatrist.
 The film was screened at the Toronto International Film Festival, and in its review for the film, Variety described her role as "a pushily self-centered second wife" and found her part to be "a poorly integrated subplot" in the film.
 In 2015, she voiced a widowed mother in the made-for-television animated film Pirate's Passage, was one of the narrators in the documentary Unity, and appeared as the wife of Victor Frankenstein in Frankenstein, an updated adaptation of Mary Shelley's book.

 In 2015, Moss appeared in Jessica Jones as Jeri Hogarth, an attorney and potentially powerful ally to the title character.
 The gender of the character was changed from male to female for the series, and the character was written as a lesbian.
 Moss signed on to the series after reading the first two scripts, having been pitched the character by producer Jeph Loeb and screenwriter Melissa Rosenberg.
 She described the character by saying, "she's fierce, she's strong, she's powerful, and she likes that power".
 The web series premiered on Netflix, to critical acclaim.
 Moss has also reprised her role of Jeri Hogarth in the second-season finale of Daredevil, and has had recurring arcs in Iron Fist and The Defenders.
 Moss took on the lead role of Dr. Athena Morrow, an AI researcher invited to reverse engineer a consciousness program, in the second season of the science-fiction series Humans.
 Moss filmed a supporting part in the supernatural horror film The Bye Bye Man (2017), playing what Variety described as "the world's most soft-edged hard-bitten police detective".
 Despite negative reviews, the film grossed US$24 million worldwide on a budget of US$7 million.

-2020s
+2020's

 Moss returned to the Matrix film series in the 2021 film The Matrix Resurrections, in which Moss reprises her role as Trinity.
 The film was released on December 22, 2021, in theaters and on HBO Max.
 The film overall received mixed reviews from critics, yet Moss's performance as Trinity was again praised.
 Moss welcomed her return to the role, stating, "Who am I if not Trinity?"

 Personal life

-Moss married American actor Steven Roy in 1999, and they have two sons and a daughter.
-They live in Los Angeles.
+Moss married Canadian actor Steven Roy in 1999, and they have two sons (b.
+2003 and 2005) and a daughter (b.
+2009).
+As of 2020, they live in New Hampshire.
 She is the founder of Annapurna Living, a lifestyle brand designed to empower women through mindfulness, meditation, and devotion.
-She is vegan.
+Moss stresses that her spiritual practice has been instrumental in navigating the "rejection" and stresses in the Hollywood movie business.